adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

   }
 ```

-By default, `getHttpPath` resolves the current folder and filename and uses it as a route name.
+By default, `getHttpPath` resolves the current folder and filename and uses them to construct the route name.

 ## Request Flow